ValentinnDimitroff/ra-compact-ui/README.md

 ## About Author

-An enthusiast in love with building software who likes to call it "the grown up's LEGO".
+An enthusiast in :sparkling_heart: with building software who likes to call it "the grown up's LEGO".

 If you enjoy the library and want to support me, you can always <a href="https://www.buymeacoffee.com/vdimitroff" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png" alt="Buy Me A Coffee" /></a>